Foam Roll Piriformis: Before or After Your Workout? | 321 STRONG Answers

 | Rest day | 60-90 sec | Firm | Maintenance, chronic tightness |

 If the piriformis is a chronic problem spot, adding rest day rolling builds consistency that occasional deep sessions cannot.
 Daily short work beats sporadic long sessions for this muscle.
-For more on managing recurring tightness and sciatic-adjacent discomfort, see [How Often to Foam Roll During Sciatica Recovery](/blog/how-often-to-foam-roll-during-sciatica-recovery).
+For a full breakdown of rolling frequency during recovery periods, [How Often to Foam Roll During Sciatica Recovery](/blog/how-often-to-foam-roll-during-sciatica-recovery) has the specifics.

 ## Related Questions